Three Peaks Challenge Ltd logo

 We recommend a group of 4–30 walkers.
 Smaller groups are harder to support safely across three separate mountain ranges; larger groups become unwieldy.

-If you have fewer than four walkers, consider joining one of our open challenge dates where you can team up with others.
+If you have fewer than four walkers, consider joining one of our guided challenge dates where you can team up with others.

 Dedicated Drivers